animeshjanai/End_to_end_ML_Project_with_Deployment/README.md

 - Created the Model Trainer and Model Evaluating components, facilitating model development and evaluation.
 - Conducted Model Hyperparameter Tuning using GridSearchCV for optimizing model performance.
 - Designed a prediction pipeline integrated into a Flask web application for user-friendly predictions.
+- Deployment of the ML application in AWS cloud using CI/CD pipelines
 ### Technologies/Tools Used:
 - Development Environment: Visual Studio Code (VS Code)
 - Programming Languages: Python
 - Version Control: Git and GitHub
 - Web Framework: Flask
+- Deployment: AWS cloud
+## Screenshot of the app deployment